Brexit Could Nuke Britain’s Nuclear Energy Industry

 May’s Conservative government tried to reframe the report into a political issue ahead of the country’s snap elections in June.

-“The future of the nuclear industry in this country can only be protected by a Prime Minister who will actually stand up for Britain and nuclear power in Brexit negotiations,” Greg Clark, Britain’s energy and business secretary said after the report’s release.
+“The future of the nuclear industry in this country can only be protected by a prime minister who will actually stand up for Britain and nuclear power in Brexit negotiations,” Greg Clark, Britain’s energy and business secretary said after the report’s release.
 He said May represented “strong leadership” on the issue while her “floundering” political opponents push to decommission nuclear power plants, but didn’t address the report’s criticisms of the unintended consequences of Brexit for nuclear power.

 The report also urged London to “remain committed to domestic climate change policies and not let Brexit undermine emissions reduction targets,” but that may be easier said than done.

 Tagliapietra said Britain’s nuclear industry is key to the country’s emissions cutting obligations under the international Paris climate change agreement.
-But if Brexit pushes Britain’s nuclear industry into meltdown, its climate change pledges could go too.
+But if Brexit pushes Britain’s nuclear industry into meltdown, its climate change pledges could go, too.

 Photo credit: Sean Gallup/Getty Images